alvacat/careers-when-you-haven-t-heard-back-from-an-employer/README.md

 - You sent your resume to a contact/internal referral at a company and haven’t heard back.
 - You sent a cold email to a person you found on LinkedIn and the person never responded.
 - You have applied to a job but haven’t heard back about your application.
-- You’ve responded to an introduction from Flatiron School’s Placements team but the employer hasn’t responded to schedule your interview.
+- You’ve responded to an introduction from Flatiron School’s Employer Parternships team but the employer hasn’t responded to schedule your interview.
 - You have interviewed for a position on the phone or in person, or completed and submitted a code challenge and are awaiting a response from the employer on next steps.